Certification of Key Performance Indicators

 East Metropolitan Health Service

-We hereby certify that the key performance indicators are based on proper records, are relevant and appropriate for assisting users to assess East Metropolitan Health Service’s performance and fairly represent the performance of the East Metropolitan Health Service for the financial year ended 30 June 2024.
+We hereby certify that the key performance indicators are based on proper records, are relevant and appropriate for assisting users to assess East Metropolitan Health Service’s performance and fairly represent the performance of the health service for the financial year ended 30 June 2025.

 Pia Turcinov AM